morbus/gamebook-choicemaps/README.md

 * README.md: Document the allowed values for the GBCMDetails passage.
 * README.md: Finish documenting how to generate your own choicemap.
 * README.md: Add note about wordy file naming scheme?
-* Replace .gitignore with your current standard monstrosity.
 * Replace the iOS Alone Against the Flames with the Chaosium PDF version?
 * Can we use tag-colors in twee3 for DotGraph tag colors?